alanwsmith/simple_site_builder/README.md

     ~/binaries/ssb-0-VERSION

-- Update the symbolic link to the binary.
+- You shouldn't need to update the symbolic link.
+Just restart any processing you have running and they'll get the updated binary.

 - deploy the site (e.g. ``push updated to version 0.9.X``)